 Whereas a one-to-one mapping would be the Euclidean distance between 2 curves, DTW can be viewed as a one-to-many mappings (see example below).
 Moreover, Soft-DTW is a smoothed version of DTW.

-More specifically, DTW computes the best global alignement between two sequences of length n and m respectively.
-In practice, the first nxm pairwise distance matrix are firstly computed and then the coordinates inside both series are aligned.
-The cost of the optimal alignment is finally computed though a dynamic programming formulation.
+More specifically, DTW computes the best global alignment between two sequences of length n and m respectively.
+In practice, the first nxm pairwise distance matrix is firstly computed and then the coordinates inside both series are aligned.
+The cost of the optimal alignment is finally computed through a dynamic programming formulation.
 This can be a very time consuming operation and commonly, constraints are set to the admissible warping paths.
-For practical considerations, the reader can refer to Mueen et al.).

 Instead of considering the optimal alignment which only minimizes the sum of distances between aligned elements, Soft-DTW will consider all possible alignments and retrieve the soft-minimum of the distribution of all costs spanned by all alignments.
 Note that softDTW depends on a smoothing parameter.
 When this smoothing parameter is set to 0, the original DTW is recovered.
 At the opposite, when this smoothing parameter tends to infinity, soft-DTW converges to the sum of all costs.

-Whatever approach is chosen, they are both quadratic in time and linear in space complexity according to the length of series.
-Moreover, both methods can compute a similarity between pairwise of series even if they have different length.
+Whatever approach is chosen, they are both quadratic in time and linear in space complexity according to the length of the series.
+Moreover, both methods can compute a similarity between pairs of series even if they have different lengths.
 However, the ratio of lengths between these pairwise should not exceed twice and be up to ½ to ensure accurate results.
 Finally, in practice, it is well-recommended to work with normalized data before computing any DTW or soft-DTW distances.

 Aggregation of time series can be seen as a “data reduction” process in the sense that it summarizes a set of time series.
 In practice, such a process is very used especially in clustering or in classification.

-In clustering, most of algorithms iterate 2 main steps: an assignment step and a centering or re-computation step.
-During the assignment phase, the algorithm computes the distances between each observation and each centroid (also called representant or prototype, which stands for the best representant for the cluster).
+In clustering, most of the algorithms iterate 2 main steps: an assignment step and a centering or re-computation step.
+During the assignment phase, the algorithm computes the distances between each observation and each centroid (also called representative or prototype, which stands for the best representative for the cluster).
 Then the observation is allocated to its closest cluster (minimum distance with a centroid).
 During the centering phase, the centroids are updated according to data points assigned to them.
-In some algorithms such as the well-known kmeans or hierarchical clustering algorithms, the centroids are obtained by aggregating the observations of the same cluster.
+In some algorithms such as the well-known K-means or hierarchical clustering algorithms, the centroids are obtained by aggregating the observations of the same cluster.

 Finally, a third purpose of aggregating time series is a quick and easy way to visualize the main trend of several time series since it summarizes several curves into one (see figure below).

 Note that we used a sample of the training set of the Trace dataset coming from the UCR time series classification archive.
 These data have been designed to simulate instrumentation failures in a nuclear power plant.
-This dataset contains 200 instances, 50 for each class and are made by 275 data points.
+This dataset contains 200 instances, 50 for each class and are made of 275 data points.
 They are z-normalized.
 We pick the first class and apply the soft-DTW with a smoothing parameter equals to 1 on the 50 series of this class.
-A detailed description of this dataset can be found here.

 Since we based this post on the DTW distance-like quantity and its soft version, the main question to ask would be: How do we average time series consistently with DTW ? with soft DTW ?